penww/qrb_ros_camera/README.md

 ### Enable zero copy transport

-The `qrb_ros_camera` support directly share image `dmabuf_fd` between nodes, this can avoid image data memory copy with DDS.
+The `qrb_ros_camera` supports directly sharing image `dmabuf_fd` between nodes, which can avoid image data memory copy with DDS.

-The detail for this feature can reference: https://docs.ros.org/en/rolling/Concepts/Intermediate/About-Composition.html
+For detail about this feature, see https://docs.ros.org/en/rolling/Concepts/Intermediate/About-Composition.html

-We recommend to use `launch` to composite multiple nodes:
+We recommend using `launch` to compose multiple nodes:

 ```python
 def generate_launch_description():